truecharts/pub/website/manual/Quick-Start Guides/14-backup-restore.md

 ## Requirements

-This guide makes use of our commandline tool, called `TrueTool`.
+This guide makes use of our command-line tool, called `TrueTool`.

 This should be installed by using:
 `pip install truetool`